 We take packed lunches with us into this beautiful crater, considered by some as one of the seven natural wonders of the world.
 A UNESCO World Heritage Site Ngorongoro Crater is one of Africa's top safari destinations and the high-density game-viewing gem of Tanzania's Northern Safari Circuit.
 After spotting an abundance of large mammals we make our way back up the crater walls, admiring the stunning views as we drive.
 We spend the night at Ngorongoro Forest Tented Lodge (or similar) where we also have dinner.

 On the last day of our East African odyssey, we take things slowly, enjoying breakfast before completing the final leg of the trip.

 After breakfast at the lodge, we set off for Arusha where you have the option of ending your safari.
 Arriving in Arusha at about 12:00 you can catch the shuttle bus travelling north to Nairobi.
 At about 18:00 we arrive in bustling Nairobi, where you are transferred to the airport for your onward travels.

-Tour Transport: Custom-made 4x4 tour vehicles in Kenya and 4x4 Land Cruisers in Tanzania.
+Tour Transport: Custom-made minibus in Kenya and 4x4 Land Cruiser in Tanzania.

 Group Size: Small group safari with a maximum of six passengers per safari vehicle to guarantee window seats.